naoTimesdev/showtimes-rs/showtimes_session/README.md

     "exp": 1620000000,
     // The token issuer
     "iss": "showtimes-rs-session/0.1.0",
-    // The token "audience", `user` or `discord-auth` to determine the token usage "aud": "user",
+    // The token "audience": `user`, "api-key", "master-key", or "discord-auth".
+    "aud": "user",
-    // The user ULID or the final redirect URL for Discord "metadata": "1234567890"
+    // The user ULID, API key, or the final redirect URL for Discord "metadata": "1234567890"
 }
 ```